-The superintendent shall develop a comprehensive program to address bullying at all school levels.
-The program shall be aimed toward accomplishing the following goals:
+The superintendent will develop a comprehensive program to address bullying at all school levels and will ensure that the program is consistently applied across all students and staff.
+The program will be aimed toward accomplishing the following goals:

-1. To send a clear message to students, staff, parents and community members that bullying and retaliation against a student who reports bullying will not be tolerated.
+1. To send a clear message to students, staff, parents, and community members that bullying and retaliation against a student who reports bullying will not be tolerated.